Do We Actually Need Dense Over-Parameterization? In-Time Over-Parameterization in Sparse Training: In-Time Over-Parameterization

 Our first evaluation of the In-Time Over-Parameterization hypothesis is to see what happens when different over-parameterization rates $R_s$ are reached during training within a typical training time (200 or 250 epochs).
 A direct way to control $R_s$ is to vary $\Delta T$, a hyperparameter that determines the update interval of sparse connectivities (the number of iterations between two sparse connectivity updates).
 We train MLP, VGG-16, and ResNet-34 with various $\Delta T$ and report the test accuracy.

 \textbf{Expected results.} Gradually decreasing $\Delta T$ will explore more parameters, and thus lead to increasingly higher test accuracy.
-However, when $\Delta T$ gets smaller than the reliable exploration threshold $T_0$, the test accuracy will start to decrease due to the unreliable exploration.
+However, when $\Delta T$ gets smaller than the reliable exploration threshold $T_0$, the test accuracy will start to decrease since the new weights can not receive enough updates to exceed the pruning threshold.

 \textbf{Experimental results.} For a better overview, we plot the performance achieved at different sparsities together in the leftmost column of Figure \ref{fig:typical_time}.
 To understand better the relationship between $R_s$ and test accuracy, we report the final $R_s$ associated with $\Delta T$ separately in the rest columns of Figure \ref{fig:typical_time}.